mxagar/tool_guides/c++/accelerated_computer_science_coursera/02_Ordered_DS/README.md

 Summary of basic traversals for BTs:
 - `preOrder`: depth first, shouting/displaying current node first, then the children
-- `inOrder`: depth first, shouting/displaying current node between the children
+- `inOrder`: depth first, shouting/displaying current node between the children.
+Effect: **Items are displayed in order.**
 - `postOrder`: depth first, shouting/displaying current node last, after the children
 - `levelOrder`: breadth first, each level completely one after the other